planetfederal/workshops/workshops/geoserver/adv/slides/slides.rst

 Presenter notes
 ---------------

-To find out what tables (layers) live in the store (if you didn’t already know), you can execute the following command using psql, the command-line PostgreSQL utility:
+To find out what tables (layers) live in the store (if you didn't already know), you can execute the following command using psql, the command-line PostgreSQL utility:

 The output should look like: parks, rails, roads, urban